microsoft/contosotraders-cloudtesting/README.md

 ## Overview

-You can use the source code, deployment templates, and demo scripts in this repository to try out Playwright, Azure Chaos Studio, Azure Load Testing, and GitHub Actions.
+You can use the source code, deployment templates, and demo scripts in this repository to try out Microsoft Playwright, Azure Chaos Studio, and Azure Load Testing.

 ![Logo](https://github.com/microsoft/ContosoTraders/blob/main/docs/images/logo-1280x640.png)